 Top Pages – Use this feature to find out the top pages of your competitors!
 In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring the most traffic.
 You can see an estimate for their organic traffic, keywords ranking for each page, top keyword, and more.

 1.4 Rank Tracker ConclusionOverall, the Rank Tracker tool is a reliable tool that comprehensively analyses keywords and provides rankings from multiple search engines.
 I would definitely recommend this to my team when tracking rankings and doing keyword research.

 The second tool that I’ll be reviewing is the SEO Spyglass, an SEO backlink checker tool that looks at your website’s backlinks or competitors’ websites.

-Similar to starting a new Rank Tracking project, all you have to do is enter the URL of the website, and the Spyglass will be analyzing the backlinks.
+Like starting a new Rank Tracking project, all you have to do is enter the URL of the website, and the Spyglass will analyze the backlinks.